MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 For example, you can configure a report document or sales forecast spreadsheet so that it can be accessed only by people in your organization, and control whether that document can be edited, or restricted to read-only, or prevent it from being printed.
 You can configure emails similarly, and also prevent them from being forwarded or prevent the use of the Reply All option.
 These protection tasks can be simplified and streamlined by using *rights management templates*.

-### Rights management templates
+### Rights Management templates

-As soon as you activate the Azure Rights Management service, two default templates are created for you that restricts data access to users within your organization.
+As soon as you activate the Azure Rights Management service, two default templates are available for you that restricts data access to users within your organization.
 You can use these templates to immediately help prevent data leaking from your organization.
 You can also supplement these default templates by configuring your own protection settings that apply more restrictive controls.

 Templates can be part of a label's configuration.
 When that label is applied to a document or email message, the data is both classified and automatically protected.
 The templates can also be selected by users or administrators in products and services that support the Azure Rights Management technology.